knative/docs/docs/versioned/admin/admin-overview.md

 ## Upgrades

 More often than not, you will be performing upgrades to your cluster's infrastructure and apps and services.
+Knative is designed and tested for continuous operation during upgrades and rollbacks, allowing you to:

+- Upgrade or revert a Knative cluster while it is serving traffic, rather than needing a maintenance window.
+- Downgrade.
+Downgrades work provided that no applications have used the new features since the upgrade.